intel-unesp-mcp/Hands-on-Workshop/tutorial/slot1.md

-#Hands-on “Working with Intel Xeon and Intel Xeon Phi Architecture”
+# Hands-on “Working with Intel Xeon and Intel Xeon Phi Architecture”

-1. Intel Xeon Phi Management
+## 1. Intel Xeon Phi Management

- 1.1.
-Execute the following command to verify if the service that controls the devices is up and running:
+ *1.1.* Execute the following command to verify if the service that controls the devices is up and running:

  `service mpss status`